 There are two types of attributes, simple attributes and complex attributes.
 Both have a name, definition and code.
 In addition a simple attribute has a data type and optionally a unit of measure and quality.
 A simple attribute may have a set of listed values, which are also defined in the Feature Catalogue.
 A complex attribute has a set of bindings that link attributes and listed values.
-This is illustrated in Figure 3.
+This structure derives directly from S-100 and is illustrated in Figure 3.
 This structure allows the recording of attributes and code lists / enumerations (sets of listed values) in the Feature Concept Dictionary and in the Feature Catalogue.